The temperature and density of the air influences on the volume flow, pressure head and power consumption in a fan

 Example - Required Fan Volume Capacity

 A drying process requires 1 m3/s air at normal conditions 20 oC.
-The fan operates with air heated to 80 oC.
+The fan operates the air when heated to 80 oC.
 The fan required volume capacity at operating conditions can be calculated using 1b as

 qo = (1 m3/s) (273 + (80 oC)) / (273 + (20 oC))